Nether Swarthmore Baseball (NSB) is announces that REGISTRATION in now closed for intramural baseball, and TRYOUTS for LEGION have been completed.

 The cost of Legion or travel baseball is considerably more expensive than our intramural league due to the type of baseballs used, umpire fees, Clinics, Insurance, and uniform requirements.
 In an effort to keep prices as low as possible, we will hold our annual fundraiser "tag/bat-day" on the saturday before Easter, and all players are expected to participate, while parents are encouraged to participate as well.
 Each year we also sponsored a U-14 tournament over Memorial Day and hosted a snack bar on multi-game weekend days that generated additional funds.
 As this is a volunteer organization, all parents are asked to get involved and volunteer for one or more of our fund-raising programs.

 Registration will begin just after the new year and all participants will first register for NPAA and those making the travel and or legion progams will be assessed the difference between NPAA senior program and the Legion fee.
 If you make a travel program roster (and pay the Legion fee), you will not have to pay extra to play NPAA Senior league and or a second travel team.
 NPAA will have a registration table at our tryouts.

 If you have any questions regarding our program, please contact NPAA Legion Coordinator, Peter Atsaves, for details.
 Cell: 610.608-7344, email@example.com.

 SR. LEGION UPDATE (why should I play Sr. Legion baseball)

-FYI: A new rule enacted last season will prohibit players in their first year of college to play for their local Legion team if they were not on the roster the preceding year.
+FYI: A new rule enacted after the 2012 season will prohibit players in their first year of college to play for their local Legion team if they were not on the roster the preceding year.
 Most college coaches will want to have their players play summer ball after their season is over in May and Sr. Legion Baseball offers the highest competitive community baseball in the state.
 Please keep this in mind when you are considering playing or not playing Sr. Legion baseball as a Senior in High School.

 Birth Certificate Requirement